miomaeshima/redux-essentials-example-app/log.md

 React components can read data from the Redux store using the `useSelector` hook from the Reac-Redux library.

 Then, update the routing in`App.js` so that we show the `PostsList` component.
 Import the `PostsList` component and put it in the return statement.
 Wrap it in a React Fragment because we're going to add something else to the main page soon.

+## Adding New Posts

+Let's create an "Add New Post" form to let us write posts and save them.

+### Adding the New Post Form
+Create `AddPostForm.js` in our `posts` folder.
+Add a text input for the post title, and a text area for the body of the post.

+### Importing the component into App.js
+Import the component into App.js and add it right above the <PostsList /> component.

+### Saving Posts Entries
+Let's update the posts slice to add new post entries to the Redux store